vikrantRajan/digital-card-game-api/readme.md

 ###### SETS
 1. GET /sets (USER)
-return an array of all available sets in the app, with their properties (id, tid, title, image, desc, price). (tid would be the text_id we discussed, while id is the mongo-generated id).
+return an array of all available sets in the app, with their properties (id, tid, title, image, desc, price). (tid would be the text_id, while id is the mongo-generated id).

 2. GET /sets/:setId (USER)
 return the information about 1 set, it should also include an extra array of all the available cards in that set. (even if that array if not directly in the set schema), including card info like image, title, rarity.
-Would be cool if :setId is a representative string (tid) instead of a
-ObjectId

 3. POST /sets/add (MANAGER)
 Add a new set to the database (tid, title, image, desc, price). id (MongoID) should be automatic. tid (text id) should be unique.